egreiner/IegTools.Sequencer/src/IegTools.Sequencer/Documentation/README.md

-### Descriptors
+### Rules

-Internally the Framework is working with Descriptors (you can write your own customized descriptor).
+Internally the Framework is working with Rules (you can write your own customized rule).
-The Descriptors describe what they are supposed to do within the sequence.
+The Rules describe what they are supposed to do within the sequence.

-There are three default descriptor:
+There are three default rule:
-- The StateTransitionDescriptor
+- The StateTransitionRule
-- The ForceStateDescriptor
+- The ForceStateRule
-- The StateActionDescriptor
+- The StateActionRule

 TODO Documentation